 Chichu Art Museum

-For many (myself included), Naoshima’s highlight is Tadao Ando’s stunning Chichu Art Museum.
+For many (myself included), Naoshima’s highlight is Ando’s stunning Chichu Art Museum.
 Much of the building is underground, and Ando designed it to let in an abundance of natural light that alters the appearance of the artwork it houses throughout the day.

 Chichu houses a small but impressive collection of works by artists including Claude Monet, James Turrell, and Walter De Maria.
 On most Friday and Saturday evenings, the museum also hosts the Open Sky Night Program, a special sunset viewing of James Turrell’s “Open Sky.”